DionisiaK4/Wine-Quality-Index/README.md

 The dataset used in this project is the Wine Quality Dataset from the UCI Machine Learning Repository.
 You can download it from [Kaggle](https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009/data).

-It contains various chemical properties of red wine and a quality score (from 0 to 10):
+It contains various chemical properties of red wine and a quality score (from 0 to 10)
-- The features are 11 and include:Fixed acidity, Volatile acidity, Citric acid, Residual sugar, Chlorides, Free sulfur dioxide, Total sulfur dioxide, Density, pH, Sulphates, Alcohol
+- The features are 11 and include: Fixed acidity, Volatile acidity, Citric acid, Residual sugar, Chlorides, Free sulfur dioxide, Total sulfur dioxide, Density, pH, Sulphates, Alcohol

 - The target variable is: quality of the wine as an integer value between 0 and 10.